Given name: Multiple and compound given names

 In many Western cultures, people often have multiple given names.
-Most often the first one in sequence is the one that a person goes by, although exceptions are not uncommon, such as in the cases of John Edgar Hoover (J. Edgar) and Dame Mary Barbara Hamilton Cartland (Barbara).
+Most often the first one in sequence is the one that a person goes by, although exceptions are not uncommon, such as in the cases of Laura Jeanne Reese Witherspoon (Reese) and Dame Mary Barbara Hamilton Cartland (Barbara).

 The given name might also be used in compound form, as in, for example, John Paul or a hyphenated style like Bengt-Arne.
 A middle name might be part of a compound given name or might be, instead, a maiden name, a patronymic, or a baptismal name.

 The signature of Alexander Graham Bell.

 In England, it was unusual for a person to have more than one given name until the seventeenth century when Charles James Stuart (King Charles I) was baptised with two names.
 That was a French fashion, which spread to the English aristocracy, following the royal example, then spread to the general population and became common by the end of the eighteenth century.

-Some double-given names for women were used at the start of the eighteenth century but were used together as a unit: Anna Maria, Mary Anne and Sarah Jane.
-Those became stereotyped as the typical names of servants and so became unfashionable in the nineteenth century.

-Double names remain popular in the Southern United States.
+Double names are popular in the Southern United States.

-Double names are also common among Vietnamese names to make repeated name in the family.
-For example, Đặng Vũ Minh Anh and Đặng Vũ Minh Ánh, are two sisters with the given names Minh Anh and Minh Ánh.
+Double names are also common among Vietnamese names to make repeated names in the family.
+For example, Đặng Vũ Minh Anh and Đặng Vũ Minh Ánh are two sisters with the given names Minh Anh and Minh Ánh.

-In some cultures there is a tradition to use the full name of a respectable person as an inseparable compound given name.
-Examples include Thomas Jefferson in honor of Thomas Jefferson, the third president of the United States, and Johann Nepomuk (and variants in other languages) honoring John of Nepomuk, Czech saint.
+In some cultures, there is a tradition to use the full name of a respectable person as an inseparable compound given name.
+An example includes Thomas Jefferson in honor of Thomas Jefferson, the third president of the United States.

 Another tradition of compound given names are bilingual Hebrew-Yiddish tautological names, such as Aryeh Leib, where both parts mean "lion" in Hebrew and Yiddish respectively.